llebout/imgur-enumerator/README.md

 # imgur-enumerator

-Enumerates valid image links from imgur and can forward them to a Discord webhook and/or a file.
+Enumerates valid image links from imgur and can forward them to a Discord webhook, a Telegram channel and/or a file.

 Thanks to Rust's asynchronous I/O with Tokio and the Hyper HTTP library, imgur-enumerator has very high performance.